 Pluto was the first Kuiper Belt Object (KBO) discovered in 1930.
 Since 1992, we have discovered over a thousand KBOs and it is estimated that there are more than 100,000 objects larger than 100km in diameter in this region of our solar system.
 Our goal is to measure the sizes of a particular category of these objects known as “cold classical KBOs.”
 These objects are in nearly circular orbits around the sun that have likely not been altered since the formation of the solar system.

-To measure the sizes of a KBO, we will use the shadow it casts on Earth as the KBO moves in front of a distant star – an event called an occultation.
+To measure the size of a TNO, we use the shadow it casts on Earth as the TNO moves in front of a distant star – an event called an occultation.
 Check out this video of an asteroid occultation, in which a star turns off briefly as a much closer asteroid passes in front of it.
-We have proposed to determine the sizes of cold classical KBOs using the occultation method because these objects have been particularly difficult to measure using other techniques.
+We intend to determine the sizes of a sample of cold classical KBOs using this occultation method because these objects have been particularly difficult to measure using other techniques.

-Making precise measurements of the event from different, nearby locations on Earth, we can determine the size of the object.
+Making precise measurements of an occultation event from different, nearby locations on Earth, we can determine the size of the object.
 This is where communities across the Western United States can help us out!
-Each community that lies within our network will receive a telescope and video camera system.
-During predicted occultations, every observation site will focus on a specific star in the night sky.
-Before the occultation is expected to happen, the telescope observer will focus on and record the light coming from the target star.
-As the KBO moves in front of the star, observers with the path of the KBO shadow will witness the star disappear and then reappear a few seconds later.
+Each community within our network receives a telescope and video camera system and training on how to record occultations.
+During predicted occultations, every observation site points their scope to a specific target star in the night sky and records the star using the camera system.
+As the KBO moves in front of the star, observers within the path of the KBO shadow will witness the star light be blocked during the occultation.